top of page

 I am an Ontario Certified Teacher and special education teacher in the Greater Toronto Area.

 I am certified in Primary, Junior and Intermediate divisions with experience in special education, and education policy.
-I am currently working towards a Master of Education with a focus in Education Leadership and Policy at the Ontario Institute for Studies in Education (OISE) at the University of Toronto.
+In 2022 I completed a Master of Education with a focus in Education Leadership and Policy at the Ontario Institute for Studies in Education (OISE) at the University of Toronto.
 Previously I have completed a Bachelor of Education with a concentration in Teaching At-Risk Children at Queen's University and a Bachelor of Applied Science majoring in Child, Youth and Family with a specialized focus in Youth Studies at the University of Guelph.
-Combined with my passions for education, children, and politics, I am inspired everyday to lead my students to be engaged citizens, life-long learners, and justice oriented individuals.
+Combined with my passions for education and working with children, I am inspired everyday to lead my students to be engaged citizens, life-long learners, and justice oriented individuals.

 I will be posting links to activities I do in my class, resources I have created and post to TPT, and blog posts every so often.
 I'm hoping you'll stick around and follow along on my teaching journey!